 The influence of social engagement on exercise-associated cognitive and mood effects

 - This research project aims to assess mood and cognitive effects of solo exercise compared to exercise with social engagement amongst older women.
-This project is currently on pause due to COVID-19 regulations.
+This project is currently ON HOLD due to COVID-19 regulations.

 The acute effects of moderate-intensity exercise on cognitive function in healthy young adults

 - We are interested in the immediate effects of moderate-intensity exercise on cognition and mood in healthy young adults.
-Recruiting for this project should start in winter of 2021 due to COVID-19 delays.
+Recrutiment for this study is currently ON HOLD due to COVID 19 restrictions.

 - This project examines virtual reality exercise games to encourage engagement in exercise.